mlasselle22/mlasselle22.github.io/_projects/L3_Rocket/index.md

 ---

 I began the rocket design by evaluating the achievable flight velocities for the current fin geometry, focusing on avoiding fin flutter and divergence.
 Simulations were performed without modeling the carbon fiber layup, providing a conservative estimate and an increased factor of safety for flutter and divergence limits.
-{% include image-gallery.html images="FinSIm2.png, FinSim1.png" height="400" %}
+{% include image-gallery.html images="FinSIm2.png, FinSim1.png" height="300" %}
 ---

 Using OpenRocket simulations, I estimated the worst-case recovery load at approximately 500 lbf.
 I 3D modeled the bulkheads in SOLIDWORKS to distribute these loads throughout the airframe and applied ANSI tolerancing standards to determine appropriate clearances, ultimately selecting an RC8 fitment.
 I then performed FEA in SOLIDWORKS to ensure all flight components maintained a minimum factor of safety of 3 against material yielding.
 The FEA was also used to compare several aluminum alloys, allowing me to optimize for performance relative to cost.
+{% include image-gallery.html images="Bulkhead.png" height="400" %}

 ---